-In 2020, limited sensitivity data for tomato, lettuce, and cucumber showed a variable situation with sensitive and resistant isolates in samples originating from France and Spain.
+As in the last years, in 2020 and 2021, limited sensitivity data for tomato, lettuce, and cucumber showed a variable situation with sensitive and resistant isolates in samples originating from France and Spain.

 In 2019, limited sensitivity data for tomato samples collected in a single location in Southern Italy indicated presence of resistant isolates.